Zaczero/xsecurelock/README.md

 # Known Compatibility Issues

-*   There is an open issue with the NVidia graphics driver in conjunction with some compositors.
+*   There is an open issue with the NVIDIA graphics driver in conjunction with some compositors.
 Workarounds include switching to the `nouveau` graphics driver, using a compositor that uses the Composite Overlay Window (e.g.
     `compton` with the flags `--backend glx --paint-on-overlay`) or passing